Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 You know what I'm saying?

-So it would be one of those type of situations, so where like niggas just walking up to niggas in like broad daylight, like you'll give me your chain.
+So we're like, y'all hear that just walking up to niggas in like broad daylight, like yo, give me your change.

-Like, I'm like, yo, niggas, and that'd be happening in LA too, guys.
+And that'd be happening in LA too, guys.

-Like, I can't tell you how many situations where there have been rappers that have been getting robbed when they're out of dinner, they're in a safe area, they're on Rodeo fucking drive getting robbed or getting their stuff taken.
+Like, I can't tell you how many situations where there have been rappers that have been getting robbed when they're at a dinner.

 It is wild in Los Angeles, man.

-That's why honestly, I don't go out there unless I absolutely have to.
+That's why, honestly, I don't go out there unless I absolutely have to.

 Yo, I don't like California at all.